Football in England: 1992–present: Premier League era

 The beginning of the new century also saw the construction of a new national stadium at Wembley.
 The old Wembley Stadium had been converted to an all-seater format by 1989, but its capacity was reduced to 78,000 from its previous capacity of 100,000.
 By the mid-1990s, plans were afoot for the refurbishment or complete reconstruction of the stadium.
 The eventual plan was for the old stadium to be demolished and a completely new 90,000-seat stadium to be built in its place.
 The old stadium finally closed in October 2000, and it was anticipated that the new stadium would be completed in 2003, but a series of delays meant that demolition of the old stadium did not take place for two years after the last game was played, and the new Wembley was not opened until March 2007.

+Development of women's football

+Women's football has been played in England since the late 19th century and became especially popular in the early 20th century, with some matches attracting very large crowds.
+In 1921, however, the Football Association banned women's matches from being played on grounds affiliated with FA clubs, stating that the game was "quite unsuitable for females".
+The ban remained in place for fifty years until it was lifted in 1971, after which the women's game gradually returned to formal competition under the FA.

+The Football Association assumed direct responsibility for the England women's national team in 1993, helping accelerate the professional development of the women's game.
+This later contributed to the launch of the FA Women's Super League in 2011 and England winning UEFA Women's Euro 2022.